REGISTER EARLY & SAVE $70!

 Travel & Hotel Accommodations

-The mission of the American College of Apothecaries is to support the professional practice of the independent community pharmacist.
-Enrollment in ACA Pharmaceutical Compounding Training Courses is not limited to members of ACA, however, participants must meet one of the following criteria: own their own pharmacy; work for an independent community pharmacist as an associate; or work in a hospital, academia, or a pharmacy-related association.
-Participants registering as pharmacy students must be currently enrolled in an accredited school of pharmacy and be able to provide proof of status and class spaces may be limited.
+The mission of the American College of Apothecaries is to conduct educational programs, facilitate networking and mentoring, and promote leadership that empowers pharmacy professionals to provide exceptional patient care.
+Enrollment in ACA Pharmaceutical Compounding Training Courses is not limited to members of ACA.
+Participants registering as a student pharmacist must be currently enrolled in an accredited school of pharmacy and be able to provide proof of status.
+Class spaces for student pharmacists may be limited.

 The American College of Apothecaries, Inc. is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 All sessions carrying the ACPE program number are approved for continuing education credit.